CrowsOfWar/AvatarMod-Docs/tuts/new-ability.rst

 Tutorial: New Ability
 =====================

-This tutorial will show you how to add a new `ability <../classes/ability.html>`_ to the mod and attach it to a `bending style <../classes/bending-style.html>`_.
+This tutorial will show you how to add a new `ability <../classes/ability.html>`_ to the mod.
 The ability in this example will be a Firebending ability that lights the targeted mob on fire.

 Basic Setup
 -----------

 To make the new ability, extend the Ability class.
-You need to call the super constructor, which takes the name of the ability.
-Also the abstract method :code:`execute` needs to be implemented - leave it blank and fill it in later.
+You need to call the super constructor, which takes the name of the ability as well as its bending controller.
+The name of the ability will be "immolate", and the name of the bending controller is "firebending".

+Also, the abstract methods :code:`execute` and :code:`getChiCost` need to be implemented - leave them blank and fill them in later.

 .. code-block:: java

    public class AbilityImmolate extends Ability

-You'll need to register the ability to the `ability registry <../classes/ability.html#registry>`_ so it's added to the game.
-You also need to `add it to the bending style <../classes/bending-style.html#registry>`_.
-This step is rather easy.

-In :code:`AvatarMod.registerAbilities()`, call :code:`Abilities.register` with a new instance of your ability.
-Then call :code:`BendingStyles.addAbility` to attach the ability to the bending style.
+Simply creating a class isn't enough, though - you'll need to register the ability to the `ability registry <../classes/ability.html#registry>`_ so it's added to the game.
+In :code:`AvatarMod#registerAbilities()`, call :code:`Abilities#register` with a new instance of your ability (abilities are singletons).

-.. note:: If you're developing an add-on, just call these methods in your main mod class's :code:`postInit` method.
+.. note:: If you're developing an add-on, call these methods in your main mod class's :code:`postInit` method.
    If your main mod class doesn't have a postInit, just add one which has the method header :code:`@EventHandler public void postInit(FMLPostInitializationEvent e)`.
 FML will automatically call it, similar to how preInit is called.

 The ability is now registered and visible in the Firebending radial menu.